sarayu1001/KLH-CSE-2026-27-2420030249-AssetFlow/README.md

 | 3      | 2420030468    | Nidumolu Veda Samhita |
 | 4      | 2420090076    | Sushmita Sallam       |

-## Supervisor
+**Supervisor:**

-**Ms. G Lavanya**
+Ms. G Lavanya

 ## Abstract

-AssetFlow – AI-Powered Enterprise IT Asset Management Platform with Intelligent Asset Tracking & Lifecycle Monitoring is a web-based enterprise application designed to simplify and automate the management of organizational IT assets throughout their complete lifecycle.

-Organizations manage a large number of assets such as laptops, desktops, servers, networking devices, and other IT equipment.
-Maintaining accurate asset records, monitoring asset assignments, tracking maintenance activities, and identifying assets approaching replacement can become difficult when these activities are handled manually.
-AssetFlow addresses these challenges through a centralized platform for efficient asset registration, tracking, assignment, monitoring, and lifecycle management.
+**AssetFlow – AI-Powered Enterprise IT Asset Management Platform with Intelligent Asset Tracking & Lifecycle Monitoring** is a modern, centralized web-based application designed to simplify and automate the management of an organization’s IT assets throughout their complete lifecycle.
+Many organizations still depend on spreadsheets and manual records to manage laptops, desktops, monitors, printers, networking devices, and other IT equipment.
+These approaches can result in duplicate records, inaccurate information, asset misplacement, inefficient allocation, and limited visibility into asset availability and condition.
+AssetFlow addresses these challenges by providing a secure, intelligent, and centralized solution for IT asset tracking, inventory management, and lifecycle monitoring.

-The platform enables administrators and authorized users to register IT assets, maintain asset information, assign assets to employees or departments, track asset status, and monitor asset lifecycle events.
-The system provides centralized visibility into available, assigned, under-maintenance, and retired assets.

-AssetFlow is developed using modern Software Engineering practices.
-The application follows an Agile development approach with requirements organized into user stories and development activities managed through a prioritized product backlog.
-Jira is used for task and sprint management, while Git and GitHub are used for version control and collaborative development.
+The platform enables administrators and authorized users to register, categorize, assign, transfer, update, and monitor IT assets efficiently.
+Each asset maintains essential information such as asset ID, category, purchase details, assigned employee, department, location, condition, warranty information, and current status.
+A unique QR code is associated with every asset to enable quick identification and access to asset information, assignment history, maintenance records, and lifecycle details.
+The system also maintains records of asset allocation, returns, maintenance activities, and status changes, providing complete visibility throughout the asset lifecycle.

+AssetFlow incorporates AI-powered analytics to assist organizations in identifying assets that may require maintenance, detecting warranty expiry patterns, analyzing asset utilization, and recommending potential asset replacements.
+These capabilities help organizations make informed decisions regarding maintenance, procurement, allocation, and replacement of IT resources.

-The backend is implemented using Spring Boot 3 and provides RESTful APIs for asset management and business operations.
-React.js is used to develop the interactive frontend, while PostgreSQL is used as the relational database for storing asset and user information.
+The frontend is developed using **React.js**, providing a responsive and user-friendly interface. **Spring Boot 3** is used for backend development and RESTful API implementation, while **Spring Security** and **JWT authentication** provide secure authentication and role-based access control. **PostgreSQL** is used as the relational database for storing asset, user, assignment, maintenance, and inventory information.

-Docker is used to containerize application components, providing a consistent development and deployment environment.
-The system is designed with a modular and scalable architecture that can be extended with intelligent asset monitoring and AI-powered capabilities for asset lifecycle analysis, maintenance prediction, and decision support.
+To ensure portability and consistent deployment across environments, the application is containerized using **Docker**. **Git and GitHub** are used for source code management and collaborative development, while **Jira** supports Agile project management through sprint planning, task tracking, issue management, and progress monitoring.

-Overall, AssetFlow provides a centralized, scalable, and intelligent solution for enterprise IT asset management, helping organizations improve asset visibility, reduce manual effort, optimize asset utilization, and make better lifecycle management decisions.
+Overall, AssetFlow provides a secure, scalable, and intelligent enterprise IT asset management solution that improves asset visibility, enhances inventory accuracy, simplifies lifecycle management, reduces manual effort, and supports data-driven asset management decisions through modern software engineering practices.

-## Objectives

-* Centralize IT asset information in a single platform.
-* Track assets throughout their complete lifecycle.
-* Manage asset assignment to employees and departments.
-* Monitor asset status and availability.
-* Maintain accurate asset records and history.
-* Reduce manual effort involved in asset management.
-* Provide intelligent insights for asset lifecycle management.
-* Improve asset utilization and operational efficiency.
-* Provide a scalable and maintainable enterprise application.

-## Key Features

-### Asset Management

-* Register new IT assets.
-* Update and maintain asset information.
-* View complete asset details.
-* Search and filter assets.
-* Categorize assets based on type and status.

-### Asset Tracking

-* Track asset assignment and ownership.
-* Monitor current asset status.
-* Track available, assigned, maintenance, and retired assets.
-* Maintain asset lifecycle history.

-### Employee and Department Management

-* Manage employees and departments.
-* Assign assets to employees or departments.
-* View assets associated with specific users or departments.

-### Lifecycle Monitoring

-* Monitor asset acquisition and assignment.
-* Track maintenance activities.
-* Identify assets approaching end-of-life.
-* Manage asset retirement and replacement.

-### Intelligent Asset Management

-* Analyze asset lifecycle information.
-* Generate intelligent insights from asset data.
-* Support maintenance and replacement decisions.
-* Provide data-driven asset management recommendations.

 ## Technologies Used

 ### Frontend

 * React.js
+* JavaScript
+* Tailwind CSS
+* HTML5
+* CSS3

 ### Backend

-* Java
+* Java 21
 * Spring Boot 3
+* Spring Security
 * REST APIs
+* JWT Authentication

 ### Database

 * PostgreSQL

+### AI / Intelligent Analytics

+* Python
+* Scikit-learn
+* Pandas
+* FastAPI

+### Asset Tracking

+* QR Code Generation
+* QR Code Scanner

-### DevOps & Development
+### DevOps & Deployment

 * Git
 * GitHub